Available 24h

 Description

-Printed on a piece of thin handmade paper with a watermark, consistent with typical North European paper production from the first half of the 17th century, complete with a plate impression and margins of various sizes from 1 cm to 2 cm, with minor defects along the edges, but overall in good condition.
-The plate is full of action-packed figures surrounded by bucolic scenery, including men, animals, fantasy, and reality intertwined.
+Printed on a piece of thin handmade paper with a watermark, consistent with typical North European paper production from the first half of the 17th century, complete with a plate impression and margins of various sizes from 1 cm to 2 cm, with some minor defects along the edges, but generally in good condition.
+The plate features full figures in action, surrounded by bucolic scenery, men, animals, fantasy, and reality intertwined.
 Latin signature at the bottom.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.